aldenkane/CITS3403-Website/README.md

-# CITS3403-Website
+## CITS3403-Website
-Delany Bolton and Alden Kane's website for University of Western Australia's CITS 3403: Agile Web Development.
-This asks users the question: "Which car do you want to drive across the Nullarbor."
+Delany Bolton and Alden Kane's website for University of Western Australia's CITS3403: Agile Web Development.
+This asks users the question: "Which car do you want to drive across the Nullarbor?"
 The social choice mechanism used for voting is first-past-the-post voting, in which the option with the most votes wins the poll.

-# Authors
+## Authors
   * Delany Bolton (22640583)
   * Alden Kane (22640752)